JuliaInterop/MATLAB.jl/README.md

 ### Windows

-1. Start a Command Prompt as an Administrator.
+1. Start a Command Prompt as an Administrator and enter `matlab /regserver`.

-2. Enter `matlab /regserver` in the command prompt.

-3. From Julia run: `Pkg.add("MATLAB")`
+2. From Julia run: `Pkg.add("MATLAB")`

 ### Linux